freqtrade/freqtrade/docs/strategy-callbacks.md

 ### Decrease position

 The strategy is expected to return a negative stake_amount (in stake currency) for a partial exit.
-Returning `-trade.stake_amount` results in a full exit.
+Returning the full owned stake at that point (based on the current price) (`-(trade.amount / trade.leverage) * current_exit_rate`) results in a full exit.
-Returning a value more than `-trade.stake_amount` (so remaining stake_amount would become negative) will result in the bot ignoring the signal.
+Returning a value more than the above (so remaining stake_amount would become negative) will result in the bot ignoring the signal.

 !!!
 Note "About stake size"
     Using fixed stake size means it will be the amount used for the first order, just like without position adjustment.